Updated 7 days ago

 User Access Users can’t access the application anywhere.
 Users can’t access the app only within the disabled tenant.

-App Owner Accessibility App owners can’t access the app but can manage secrets, certificates, and permissions using app registrations.
-App owners can’t access the app within the tenant, but it remains accessible in other tenants.
-Also, they can manage the secrets and permissions using app registrations.
+App Owner Accessibility While app owners cannot access the application, they can manage secrets, certificates, and permissions using app registrations.
+App owners don’t have access to the app in the tenant, but it’s accessible in other tenants.
+And they can manage secrets and permissions using app registrations.

 What can be retained?
 Previous secrets, configurations, and permissions are retained.
 Previous secrets, configurations, and permissions are retained.